 Open source, at its core, is rooted in collectivism.
 In this case it’s a freedom to publish to space and back, as NASA runs on WordPress.

-This site is my contribution to that tradition, even if my sites code is private, this year’s WordPress community theme is free for all.
+This site is my contribution to that tradition, even if my sites code is protected, this year’s WordPress community theme is free for all.

 Acknowledgments

 Are.na deserves mention.
 It exposed me to creative tools and ideas I wouldn’t have stumbled into through my normal browsing habits.
-Those influences show up in this site’s design and how I will continue to interact with the world, ad infinitum.
+Those influences show up in this site’s design and how I continue to interact with the world, ad infinitum.
+Added, recognizing patterns in relation to desired change: